 Brady and Chung, who died within days of each other in August, are among the notables who left the world in 2014.

-Others include political figures who catalyzed war and peace and scientists who changed our lives — the inventor of Corningware, for instance.
+Others included political figures who catalyzed war and peace and scientists who changed our lives.
 And we lost beloved entertainers, some remembered for bringing audiences decades of smiles and tears and others who left the stage long before their time.

 Among the political figures who died in 2014 was Ariel Sharon a hard-charging Israeli general and prime minister whose efforts to reshape the Middle East caused some to call him a war hero and others a war criminal.
 Another was Marion Barry, the former Washington, D.C., mayor whose accomplishments were often overshadowed by his arrest for drug use.